nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 * Step 4: The updated `CardList` is passed to `Storage#saveCards()` to update the contents of the chapter with the removed card.

-The following sequence diagram shows how the Remove Chapter feature works:
+The following sequence diagram shows how the remove flashcard feature works:
 ![Sequence Diagram of Remove Flashcard](UML/removecard_seq_diagram.png)

 #### 4.3.5.
 Return to Module Level Feature